International Society of Nephrology

 Our joint mission

-Since its foundation in 1960, the International Society of Nephrology (ISN) has pursued the worldwide advancement of education, science and patient care in nephrology (the medical sub-specialty dealing with kidneys).
-In this frame and in collaboration with Hydration for Health, three research opportunities have been created: the ISN-H4KH New Investigator Award, the H4KH Research Grant and the ISN H4KH Research Fellowship.
+Since its foundation in 1960, the International Society of Nephrology (ISN) has pursued the worldwide advancement of education, science, and patient care in nephrology (the medical sub-specialty dealing with kidneys).
+In this frame and in collaboration with Hydration for Health, many research studies were supported, and many research opportunities were created: the ISN-H4KH New Investigator Award, the H4KH Research Grant and the ISN H4KH Research Fellowship.

-As Prof. Louise Moist and Prof. Adeera Levin mentioned in the video below, hydration science is essential for nephrology study.
+As Prof. Louise Moist and Prof. Adeera Levin mentioned in the video, hydration science is essential for nephrology study.
 In order to provide access to the state of the art of hydration, the Hydration for Health Academy is embedded in the ISN Education platform since 2019.

 The objectives of the ISN-H4KH Initiative are: